-Yep, we’re finally getting around to the dining room wainscoting project.
+Yep, we’re finally getting around to the dining room wainscoting project and we’re starting with a post on how to remove trim.
 There is quite a lot to do with this one, but we’re happy to finally get to it.
 We’ve got a full weekend of home projects ahead of us for a change and I can’t wait to get cracking!

 Here’s a reminder of the general to-do list for the wainscoting:

 1. Remove trim (in progress)

 Decide on layout and sketch on wall (post coming)

 3. Obligatory table saw post

 4. Move any outlets and add additional one (in progress)